ath67/extract-download-url-from-text/README.md

 - [x] Translate to English.
 - [ ] Make wget use multiple processing.
 - [x] Use as set to save the urls to text file so it doesnt append duplicate urls.
-- [ ] Clean the terminal messages shown.
+- [x] Clean the terminal messages shown.
 - [ ] Automatic install WGET module.
+- [ ] When user doesnt approve list, delete URLS from OutputFile